 - 1st letter: Cut resistance (TDM test ISO 13997)

-- 2nd letter: Shock resistance P (Passed) may or may not be shown here
+- 2nd letter: Shock resistance (P (Passed) is shown here or not)

 - More information about the Couptest